awakesecurity/gRPC-haskell/examples/tutorial/TUTORIAL.md

 #### Requesting unary RPC

 Here we construct a `ClientNormalRequest`, which takes as input a message, a timeout in seconds, and metadata.
-The result is a `ClientNormalResponse`, containing our the server's response, the initial and trailing metadata for the call, and the status and status details string.
+The result is a `ClientNormalResponse`, containing the server's response, the initial and trailing metadata for the call, and the status and status details string.

 ```haskell
 -- Request for the Add RPC